plone/documentation/docs/classic-ui/portlets.md

 The message is set when the portlet is added and can be edited in the portlet's edit form.

-To register this portlet with Plone, you will need to create a ``configure.zcml`` file that tells Plone about the portlet, and - after a restart - you can add it to a Plone page using the "manage portlets" screen.
+To register this portlet with Plone, you will need to create a `configure.zcml` file that tells Plone about the portlet.
+After a restart, you can add it to a Plone page using the "manage portlets" screen.
 Here is an example ``configure.zcml`` file that registers the MyPortlet class defined above:

 ```xml